goldingn/repro_sdm_wkshp/README.md

 Everything here is made freely available under the MIT open source licence.

 Here's a short URL to this page: **[https://goo.gl/aFP3Tv](https://goo.gl/aFP3Tv)**.

-N.B. fiddling with code and bugging the helpers during breaks is actively encouraged!